Advanced Tutorial

 and check the result.
 Display one flattened tomogram, press Particle Class Editor

-and let it display class 2 (see Particle picking by hand in the basic tutorial for details).
-Then you can check the results of automatic picking.
+and let it display class 2 (see Particle picking by hand in the Tutorial for details).
+Then check the results of automatic picking.
 Check Show circles on-slice only

 to display particles just located on this slice (z).
 Radius size